Tyrn/wei/the-insider-en.typ

 inhabitants and keep them  as  hostages till they  die  or  till  the others deliver the guilty party."

      Bemish stared  at Ashidan with wide opened eyes.
-The charming boy - and he was a very beautiful  lad - looked very  much like a  successful manager.
+The charming boy---and he was a very beautiful  lad---looked very  much like a  successful manager.
 "In this  voice his  ancestors  spoke generation  after generation,"  Bemish thought, "It looks like progress here is characterized by the lord putting a peasant in a car's trunk instead of tying him to a horse's tail."

      "This man," Ashidan said, pointing at Bemish, "is a named brother of my brother  and a  guest  of  my ancestors.
-My  brother is coming today  -  the servants  brought news that  he  got stuck at  the  Trekking Pass and took a detour via Lokh."
+My  brother is coming today---the servants  brought news that  he  got stuck at  the  Trekking Pass and took a detour via Lokh."